fuzzylogicxx/fuzzylogic/posts/mar-2020-record-purchases-isolated-moments.md

 So sang D-Train on _Music_ in 1983 and never has it been more apt than during the Coronavirus situation.

-Here’s the bumper stack of wax that has been keeping me (mostly) sane during the lockdown.
+Let’s dive into the bumper stack of wax that has been keeping me (mostly) sane during lockdown.

 ## The Stance Brothers - Minor Minor